Vantage celebrates its 40th anniversary this year!

-As if those experiences weren’t intoxicating enough, you’ll also savor the region’s renowned wines during onboard tastings, visits to local cellars and vineyards, and at wine parings with your included nightly dinners.
-But that is not the only way we’ve enriched your itinerary . . .
-Your journey includes an impressive 32 included features and Cultural Connections that let you try out local traditions for yourself.
-Visit Vienna’s Kursalon for classical music, then learn how to waltz from a pro.
-Learn about the traditional artisanal industries that still inform village life during your time in charming Marktheidenfeld.
-Get your oompah on in the beer gardens and wine bars of Rüdesheim, Cologne, and Bamberg.
-Best of all, enjoy all this while indulging in the first-class elegance of your Deluxe Vantage river cruise ship, the m/s River Splendor.
+As if those experiences weren’t engaging enough, your journey includes an impressive 28 included features and Cultural Connections that let you try out local traditions for yourself.
+Visit Vienna’s Kursalon for classical music, learn about the traditional artisanal industries that still inform village life in charming Marktheidenfeld, and get a taste of regional beer in Cologne.
+Best of all, enjoy all this while sailing in complete luxury aboard your Vantage river ship.

-The icing on the cake is your two optional trip extension opportunities: Add a visit to Berlin, or to Bratislava and Prague, to make the most of your time and your value.
+The icing on the cake is your two optional trip extension opportunities.
+Add a visit to Berlin or to Bratislava & Prague to make the most of your time and your value.

 The capital of and largest city in Germany, Berlin, is a study in contrasts.
 Its turbulent past gives way to a modern metropolis that is an artist's haven brimming with galleries and cultural institutions.
 This complex city houses many iconic landmarks such as the Brandenburg Gate, its only surviving historical city gate, and the Reichstag Parliament Building.
 You'll have opportunities to explore Berlin's many notable sights and aesthetic sensibilities throughout your 3-night stay.